isoniks/VOLUI/README.md

-## Attention!
-Work in progress, don't use it now ...

 ## Purpose
-The purpose of this fork is to strip All button functionality from original Volumio-OledUI, retaining only dispaly functionality.
+The purpose of this fork is to strip all button (pushbutton and rotary encoder) functionality from original Volumio-OledUI, retaining only display functionality.
-I'm going to use the product to retrofit my old Yamaha PianoCraft with modern RPi, DAC and OLED screen.
+Convenient for next level of DYIing of Volumio player.

 ## Hardware
 * Raspberry Pi 2B/3B with Volumio2 image
-* 3.2" 256x64 Pixels 4-wire SPI OLED Display with SSD1322 controller IC (e.g. ER-OLEDM032-1W)
+* 256x64 Pixels 4-wire SPI OLED Display with SSD1322 controller IC (e.g. ER-OLEDM032-1W)
-* Optional PCM51x2 DAC

 ## Dependencies